 Ricotta gnocchi are a delightful departure from traditional potato versions, offering an unparalleled lightness and tenderness.
 This easy recipe guides you through creating these pillowy delights in just 30 minutes, proving that homemade pasta can be both quick and incredibly rewarding.
-Perfect for beginners and experienced cooks alike, these ricotta gnocchi are sure to become a weeknight favorite.
+Perfect for beginners and experienced cooks alike, these ricotta gnocchi are sure to become a weeknight dinner.

 Pillowy Ricotta Gnocchi: Homemade Magic!